nodejs/node/COLLABORATOR_GUIDE.md

 you're rewriting history on a repository other people are working against) but is allowed for simpler slip-ups such as typos in commit messages.
 You are only allowed to force push to any io.js branch within 10 minutes from your original push.
-After that period passes, consider the commit final.
+If someone else pushes to the branch your commit lives in or the 10 minute period passes, consider the commit final.